-On the View panel, select the Southwest Isometric View tool to allow you to see the part on the XY plane and the vertical Z-axis will rise from the level surface.
+On the View toolbar, select the Southwest Isometric View tool to allow you to see the part on the XY plane and the vertical Z-axis will rise from the level surface.
 (See Figure 6.20)

 To make the Polyline box and circle on Layer 0 invisible, you need to use the Freeze Layer option.
-Pick in the Layer panel the Layer Selection drop-down arrow to freeze Layer 0 as shown in Figure 6.20.
+Pick in the Layer Selection window to Select Layer 0 as shown in Figure 6.20.
 The Polygon Box and circle will disappear as shown in Figure 6.22.